harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 61
 The number of secreted proteins of confidence level 6 is:
 187
+The number of TFs/TRs of confidence level 6 is:
+15
 The number of genes of confidence level 5 is:
 0
 The number of RxLRs of confidence level 5 is: